vogonsorg/q2dos/readme.txt

 What works but needs more testing?
 * Modern sound cards like AC'97 or HDA
-* Mouse wheel support with -mwheel.
-See other misc info below.
+* Mouse wheel support.
+(See other misc info below.)

 What doesn't work:
 * Playing in a Win9x or NTVDM DOS box.